mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 **Temporary Memory:**

-The browser allocates some temporary memory to hold the log messages.This memory is managed internally by the DevTools and is not part of your script’s memory.
+The browser allocates some temporary memory to hold the log messages.This memory is managed internally by the DevTools and is not part of JS memory.

-**Browser's DevTools Buffer:**

 The console messages are stored in a buffer that is maintained as long as the DevTools are open or until the page is refreshed.
 When you reload the page, the console logs are typically cleared unless you enable the "Preserve log" option in DevTools.

 **Internal Implementation:**

-The exact way logs are stored can vary between browsers, but generally, they are kept in a circular buffer.This means that after reaching a certain limit, older logs are discarded to make room for new ones.
+The exact way logs are stored can vary between browsers, but generally, they are kept in a circular buffer.
+This means that after reaching a certain limit, older logs are discarded to make room for new ones.

 **Note:** The Callback Queue is also known as the MacroTask Queue or simply the Task Queue.